Total TimePrep: 20 min. + rising Bake: 25 min.

 - Punch dough down and divide in half.
 Roll each half into a 15x12-in. rectangle.
 Brush with softened butter.
 Combine the cinnamon, sugar and raisins or currants; sprinkle evenly over rectangle.
 Roll up tightly, jelly-roll style, starting with the long side.
 Slice each roll into 12 pieces.
 Place in two greased standard muffin pans or two 13x9-in. baking pans.
 Cover and let rise until doubled, about 30 minutes.

-- Bake at 350° for 25-30 minutes or until golden brown.
+- Bake at 350° until golden brown, 25-30 minutes.
 Cool in pans for 5 minutes; invert onto a wire rack.
 Frost with icing if desired.
 Serve warm.

 Nutrition Facts1 cinnamon roll: 248 calories, 6g fat (3g saturated fat), 41mg cholesterol, 164mg sodium, 43g carbohydrate (15g sugars, 1g fiber), 5g protein.